stoplightio/prism/packages/http/README.md

   - input - list of warnings/errors related to you http request object
   - output - list of warnings/errors related to you http response object

-Validations are still subject of tests and experimentation therefore I will not cover them fully for the time being.
+Validations are still subject of tests and experimentation therefore we will not cover them fully for the time being.

 One example however is that for a given example